 Data collected during field mapping and core logging are used to unravel the stratigraphy and structure of the area, as well as the nature and extent of any hydrothermal alteration.
 This information provides the basis for an assessment of the exploration potential of the area, with participants asked to identify any previously untested areas in which base metal deposits could potentially occur within 500 m of the surface

-The JQ701 flight on Sunday the 5th is the latest we’d like people to arrive.
+The 07:15 arrival flight on Sunday 16 Feb is the latest we’d like people to arrive.
 If you arrive on JQ701, we will pick you up from the airport.
-If you arrive the day before (or earlier) we leave it to you to make your own way to UTAS for an 8.30 am start.
-Sunday 5th is spent logging drill core from the field area, which is housed at Mineral Resources Tasmania, about half-way between UTAS and the airport (15 mins either way).
-You will be required to find your own accommodation in Hobart on Sunday night (5th) and Saturday night (4th) if you arrive earlier.
+If you arrive the day before (or earlier) please contact Robert.Scott@utas.edu.au to discuss arrangements for getting out to MRT.
+Sunday 16 is spent logging drill core from the field area, which is housed at Mineral Resources Tasmania, about half-way between UTAS and the airport (15 mins either way).
+You will be required to find your own accommodation in Hobart on Sunday night (16th) and Saturday night (15th) if you arrive earlier.

-We leave from UTAS for Queenstown a little after 8.30 am on Monday (6th) morning.
+We leave from UTAS for Queenstown a little after 8.30 am on Monday 17th.

-We leave Queenstown at 9 am on Sunday 12th and should be back to the airport by ~2.00 pm.
-However to give us a bit of slop with travel time, I recommend that you don’t book a return flight that leaves any earlier than JQ710.
+On the final day of the short course, we leave Queenstown at 9 am and should be back to Hobart airport (or UTAS) by ~2.00 pm.
+However to give us a bit of slop with travel time, we recommend that you don’t book a return flight that leaves any earlier than 4:25 pm.